Manually creating ingress definitions for IBM App Connect instances in an Azure Kubernetes Service (AKS) cluster

 system by running the following commands.

-) for use with your App Connect Dashboard (and API if enabled), App Connect Designer, integration server, and switch server instances.
+ingressnamespace by running either of the following helm commands.
+These commands install an NGINX ingress controller (nginx-ingress) for use with your App Connect Dashboard (and API if enabled), App Connect Designer, integration runtime, and switch server instances.
 The command varies slightly for a switch server, which is required to configure connectivity for hybrid integrations that interact with callable flows in IBM App Connect Enterprise or IBM Integration Bus, or with applications in a private network.
 (For more information about switch servers, see App Connect Switch Server reference.)Note: The helm commands provide a basic definition to get you started, and can be extended with additional settings if required for your environment.- If you do not intend to deploy hybrid integrations that require a switch server, run the

 following helm command.